Moein-Khajehnejad/SimNet/README.md

 The output is a matrix representing the network.
 #Note
 a.
 L2 norm imposition not needed.
 b.
-SimNet can be applied to un\weighted and un\directed graphs.
+SimNet can be applied to un\weighted and undirected graphs.
 For a directed graph, add adjacency matrix and its transpose and use the resulted matrix as the first entry to Run_SimNet.
 c. _Matrix Alpha_ is used as a constant damping factor in calculating the similarity; Though if you wish to use a dynamic damping factor, simply replace this matrix with the equations illustrated in our paper.
 #Cite
 In case you found this code useful in your work, please kindly cite our paper: